cncf/tag-security/supply-chain-security/compromises/compromise-definitions.md

 - [Mitre: Supply Chain Compromise](https://attack.mitre.org/techniques/T1195/)

-**Publishing Infrastructure** - occurs when the shipment, publishing, or distribution mechanism and infrastructure of the software is manipulated, exploited, or made unavailable.
+**Publishing Infrastructure** - occurs when the integrity or availability of shipment, publishing, or distribution mechanisms and infrastructure are affected.
 This can result from a number of attacks that permit access to the infrastructure.
 - _Defeat_ - This kind of compromise can be deterred or defeated by implementing code-signing.
 Code-signing requires attackers to perform multiple operations to be successful, making the level of effort higher.

 _Reference(s)_: